 Manipal Institute of Communication was recognized by the ministry of higher education (India’s government) as the institution of eminence, M.I.C. is ranked five among the top 10 journalism, mass communication colleges in India.
 Established in 1997, this Institute of Communication promises the value of education to its students.
 M.I.C. also offers various job opportunities and specializations to their graduates in respective fields to grow as excellent professionals.

 Courses provided: B.A. in media and communication, B.Sc.
 In animation, P.G. in Diploma in corporate communication, M.A. in media and communication, P.G. in Diploma in Sports Communication.

 10. Andrew’s college of arts, science and communication, Mumbai, Maharashtra

 Instituted by the University of Mumbai, St. Andrew’s college received the best college award for 2015-16.
 NAAC has approved the college with an ‘A’ Grade for two consecutive terms.
 The management of the college has expansive visions regarding the various courses it offers.
 Mass communication is a part of many other programs it proposes.

 Courses provided: Bachelor of Mass Media (B.M.M)

-Each college’s specialty varies with the curriculum provided within the courses, which makes them stand out among all.
-Each college mentioned above has different focus areas; however, the goal remains the same: providing quality education, best student experience, and interaction with the real world with desirable skills and expertise in the media industry.
+Each college’s speciality varies with the curriculum provided within the courses, which makes them stand out among all.
+Each college mentioned above has different focus areas; however, the goal remains the same: providing quality education, the best student experience, and interaction with the real world with desirable skills and expertise in the media industry.